jwlawson/jwlawson.github.io/_posts/2016-07-30-blender-plugin.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/df1EAIxAFVc" frameborder="0" allowfullscreen></iframe>
 <!--end-excerpt-->

+The add-on requires very few dependencies as I had no idea what might be available to a default install of blender.
+In fact `struct`, `imghdr` and `re` are only used by the `get_image_size` function, which could easily be replaced by `PIL` or similar if available.

 ```python
 """
 Blender add-on which provides a function in the VSE to rescale images to their